Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Our DKG Protocol

 \underline{\textsc{Random Coin: }} Uniformly select a string $\textsf{rand}\sample \bin^\secpar$ that is independent of all users' public keys.

-Determine the value of $\textsf{ratio}$ for VRF-based sortition.
+The setup also determines the value of $\textsf{ratio}$ for VRF-based sortition.
 Given $n$ participants executing the sortition algorithm with $\textsf{ratio}$, the chosen committee will form an any-trust group.
-We assume the required configurations for the foundational channels are established during this setup phase.
+We assume the required configurations for the underlying channels are established during this setup phase.

-{\bf $\textsf{Protocol Details}$. } Post-setup, all participants collaboratively run our DKG protocol, detailed in Fig.\ref{fig:anytrustdkg}, utilizing building blocks such as the PKE scheme $\mathsf{PKE}$, the forward-secure signature $\mathsf{FS}$, and the VRF-based sortition $\mathsf{VRF}$.
-All these components are outlined in Sect.\ref{sect:pre}.
+{\bf $\textsf{Protocol Details}$. } Post-setup, all participants collaboratively run our DKG protocol, detailed in Fig.\ref{fig:anytrustdkg}.
 The protocol initiates with a broadcast round, transitions to a multicast round, and concludes with a final broadcast.
-A brief overview of each round is:
+A brief overview of each round is as follows:

+\textbf{--Round 1.} Nodes initially determine if they're selected as dealers.
+If not, they refresh the secret key and exit the round (lines 1-4).
+Elected dealers sample a $t$-degree polynomial $f$ to decide secret shares $sk_i = f(i)$, commit to $sk_0, \dots, sk_n$, encrypt shares $sk_1, \dots, sk_n$ using others' encryption keys (lines 6-8), and sign their ID using the knowledge of $r$ w.r.t. $c_0 = g^r$ in the ciphertext (line 9).
+Dealers then sign the commitments and ciphertexts, update their signing keys, erase secret information, and broadcast the signed commitments and ciphertexts (lines 10-14).